NorthernWidget-Skunkworks/Project-Walrus/README.md

 3. You can also use a simple electrical skillet -- the kind that you might use to make some food. https://www.sparkfun.com/tutorials/59
 4. Using a hot-air rework station; this is a bit time-intensive, but lets you control the heat, and I often use it for small boards. https://learn.sparkfun.com/tutorials/how-to-use-a-hot-air-rework-station/all

+After reflowing, you may need to clean up jumped connections using **solder wick**.

 ### Debugging circuit boards

 After reflow is complete, check if everything worked.
 Do you have any jumped connections?
 Any remaining solder paste that hasn't been reflowed?
 This can be the trickiest part, and one for which access to a multimeter is essential.
 An oscilloscope and a digital logical analyzer can help too.
 Debugging electronic circuit boards is a process that requires significant skill and practice, so be sure that you can work with someone with some expertise.
 I would suggest an electrical engineering student or professor at a local university.